-In July 2014, following the closing of the sale of its Friction Materials business, the Company announced that it will realign its Transportation Systems business segment with its Aerospace business segment.
-Under the realigned segment reporting structure, the Company will have three business segments: Aerospace, Automation and Control Solutions and Performance Materials and Technologies.
-This realignment has no impact on the Company's historical consolidated financial position, results of operations or cash flows.
-Effective with the reporting of third quarter 2014 results, the Company will report its financial performance based on the inclusion of Transportation Systems in Aerospace.
+In July 2014, following the closing of the sale of its Friction Materials business, the Company announced the realignment of its Transportation Systems business segment with its Aerospace business segment.
+Under the realigned segment reporting structure, the Company has three business segments: Aerospace, Automation and Control Solutions and Performance Materials and Technologies.
+Effective with the quarter ended September 30, 2014, the Company has reported its financial performance based on the inclusion of Transportation Systems in Aerospace.